Composite-Solutions/invoice-wrapper/README.md

 A huge shout-out to all contributors and supporters!
 Your feedback and contributions make this project better every day. 🚀🙌

 Thank you for being part of this journey! 🎉👏

+## 📜 Changelog
+All notable changes to this project will be documented in the [CHANGELOG.md](CHANGELOG.md) file.

+## 📜 License
+This package is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).